 Once you have agreed to review, an email with further instructions will be sent to you.
 The email contains the weblink to the journal’s Editorial Manager System site and your confidential login details.
 Upon agreeing to review the paper, you are given 21 days to review.
 If you require more time to review the paper due to unforeseen circumstances, you may email the Editorial Office at smjsma.org.sg to request for an extension of the deadline.

 The successful publication of a peer-reviewed journal requires substantial contribution of time and effort by numerous reviewers.
 Every year, SMJ acknowledges all reviewers who have reviewed at least one paper in the previous year, by publishing a list of their names in the January issue of the journal (i.e. reviewers who complete their reviews in 2017 are acknowledged in 2018).

-Apart from that, another group of outstanding reviewers is also selected, based on the high-quality of their timely, detailed and scholarly reviews, to receive the SMJ Reviewer Recognition Award.
+Among the reviewers acknowledged each year, another group of outstanding reviewers is also selected based on the high-quality of their timely, detailed and scholarly reviews, to receive the SMJ Reviewer Recognition Award.
 Each award recipient receives a Certificate of Reviewing with Distinction and a letter of congratulations, and their names are published in the February issue of the journal.
 In addition, award recipients will enjoy waiver of the Article Processing Charge (APC; SGD100) for articles submitted during the year of their award (i.e. recipients of SMJ Reviewer Recognition Award 2016 will enjoy waiver of the APC from January to December 2017).

 · Reviewer Tutorial, a step-by-step guide to the Editorial Manager System.